 Praxair’s Position on Combatting Human Trafficking and Slavery

-Praxair is committed to the recognition and safeguarding of human rights in all the countries in which we operate.
+Praxair, Inc. is committed to the recognition and safeguarding of human rights in all the countries in which we operate.
 In support of this commitment, we have established and maintain policies and programs to ensure that slavery or related human trafficking does not take place in our operations or our supply chain.
 We comply with all applicable national laws and international treaties concerning human rights, social rights, and labor rights, consistent with the principles of the Universal Declaration of Human Rights, and referenced elements of the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.

 Our Business and Organization

 Praxair’s principal raw material is air, a renewable natural resource.
 Energy – electricity, natural gas, gasoline and diesel – is the single largest cost item in the production and distribution of industrial gases.
 For carbon dioxide, carbon monoxide, helium, hydrogen, specialty gases and surface technologies, raw materials are largely purchased from outside sources.
 Where feasible, Praxair sources several of these gases, including carbon dioxide, hydrogen and calcium carbide, as chemical or industrial byproducts.
-Praxair Surface Technologies (PST) business accounts for some 6% of total Praxair revenue.

 NOxBOX Ltd, provides a range of non-invasive Nitric Oxide (NO) and Nitrogen Dioxide (NO2) measurement and delivery system monitors that provide accurate, real-time monitoring to ensure the correct dosages and to reduce side-effects of inhaled nitric oxide (INO) therapy for in-hospital use as currently authorized by local regulation.
-The NOxBOX range includes the NOxBOXO2 to measure O2levels and the NOxBOX Mobile, a self-contained unit for mobile use and most recently the NOxBOXi a delivery system, which is currently sold in many countries, provides intelligent nitric oxide delivery with precise real-time monitoring of nitric oxide, nitrogen dioxide and oxygen through a touch screen with step-by-step guided interface to enable ease of use.
+The NOxBOX range includes the NOxBOXO2 to measure O2 levels and the NOxBOX Mobile, a self-contained unit for mobile use and most recently the NOxBOXi a delivery system, which is currently sold in many countries, provides intelligent nitric oxide delivery with precise real-time monitoring of nitric oxide, nitrogen dioxide and oxygen through a touch screen with step-by-step guided interface to enable ease of use.

+In 2018, the Praxair Surface Technologies, Inc. (PST) business accounted globally for some 5% of total Linde plc* revenue.
 The business activity of Praxair Surface Technologies UK Ltd is based on the application of surface treatment and coating services to engineered products supplied by others.
 The services are applied to engineered products used in various industries like Aerospace, Energy, Automotive, Chemical Industry, Agriculture Industry, and Construction Equipment.

 Our Values and Policies

 Praxair has established and enforces policies that reflect our values and commitment to human rights in all the countries in which we operate.
-Underlying these policies is Praxair’s Standards of Business Integrity, which establish requirements for all employees and suppliers.
+Underlying these policies is Praxair’s Code of Business Integrity, which establish requirements for all employees and suppliers.
 Praxair’s Human Rights Policy provides the basic framework to support our values and commitment.
 This policy sets forth Praxair’s opposition to the use of all forms of child, compulsory or forced labor at our operations and establishes the expectation that our business partners, suppliers and contractors will demonstrate similar intolerance for such practices.

 Praxair addresses these issues directly in its Combating Trafficking in Persons Policy, which specifically prohibits Praxair employees, wholly owned subsidiaries or contractors in the performance of any work in any covered U.S. government contract, from engaging in trafficking in persons, procuring commercial sex acts, or using forced labor.
 In addition, Praxair has a Conflict-Free Materials Supply Policy, applicable to relevant suppliers and their supply chain, which sets forth our commitment to responsible sourcing of raw materials.